tomaszbabiuk/pomegranate/README.md

-# Jack-knife
+# POMegranate
-JackKnife is Page Object injection framework for android automation tests.
+POMegranate is Page Object injection framework for android automation tests.
 The goal of the framework is to reduce boilerplate code related with POM models.

 # The idea
 If you write android UI automation tests you probably think of Espresso framework.
 Probably you even heard of Page Object Model pattern which helps you with reusing some of the code across your tests.
 But writing Page Objects is not always a pleasant task.
 It’s time consuming and you need to be really precise to achieve your goal.
-Jack-knife framework can help you in this tasks.
+POMegranate framework can help you in this tasks.

 The inspiration for this framework comes from two projects: Selenium tools for web and ButterKnife framework for Android.
-Jack-knife combines both: boilerplate reduction and code generation.
+POMegranate combines both: boilerplate reduction and code generation.

-Jack-Knife is using annotation processor to generate it's code when you build/run your tests.
+POMegranate is using annotation processor to generate it's code when you build/run your tests.
 No reflection is used!
 Generated code is clean and self-describing.

-# Sample Page Object Model with Jack-knife
+# Sample Page Object Model with POMegranate
-Here's how your Page Objects can look if you decide to use jack-knife:
+Here's how your Page Objects can look if you decide to use POMegranate:

 ```java
 public class LoginPageObject {